-

 Every Day is a Miracle Reminds Us of the Power of Community

-Last week, members of the American Heart Association’s New York City team, and one of the Association’s generous donors, Rose Caiola, had the opportunity to visit Every Day is a … Read more
+Last week, members of the American Heart Association’s New York City team, and one of the Association’s generous donors, Rose Caiola, had the opportunity to visit Every Day is a Miracle (EDM) in the Bronx.
+The prominent food pantry helps provide access to food and other significant resources for underserved community members.
+EDM currently has … Read more

 -